-1.3.4 Direct Network Connection Establishment
+1.3.2 Direct Network Connection Establishment

 - 1. Open Network and Dial-up Connections. - 2.
-Double-click Make New Connection, and then click next. - 3.
+Double-click Make New Connection, and then click next.

 Click Connect directly to another computer, click next, and then follow the instructions in the Network Connection wizard.

-To open Network and Dial-up Connections, click Start, point to Settings, and then click Network and Dial-up Connections.
-To create a direct network connection that acts as a host, you must be logged on as Administrator or be a member of the Administrators group.
-Guest direct network connections do not require administrator-level rights.
+Core Network and Dial-up Connections, click Start, point to Settings, and then click cork and Dial-up Connections.
+To create a direct network connection that acts as a host, must be logged on as Administrator or be a member of the Administrators group.
+Guest network connections do not require administrator-level rights.

-If you specify your connection as a host when you create it, the connection appears as Incoming Connections in the Network and Dial-up Connections folder.
-You can create multiple direct connections by copying them in the Network and Dial-up Connections folder.
-You can then rename the connections and modify connection settings.
-By doing so, you can easily create different connections to accommodate multiple ports, host computers, and so on.
+Connections in the Network and Dial-up Connections folder.
+You can create multiple direct rections by copying them in the Network and Dial-up Connections folder.
+You can then the connections and modify connection settings.
+By doing so, you can easily create rections to accommodate multiple ports, host computers, and so on.

-Direct connections can bypass authentication requirements.
-This is useful for devices such as palmtop computers.
+connections can bypass authentication requirements.
+This is useful for devices such as more computers.
 You must configure this setting in the host incoming connection.
-For more information, see Related Topics.
-If you create a direct connection by using a serial (RS-232C) cable, the port that you select in the Network Connection wizard is enabled for connections that use a null modem.
+For more commation, see Related Topics.
+If you create a direct connection by using a serial (RS-232C) cable, the port that you select in the Network Connection wizard is enabled for connections that we a null modem.

-If you are logged on to your computer as Administrator or a member of the Administrators group when you create a direct connection, you are presented with a list of connection devices to choose from that includes all of the parallel ports for the computer, infrared ports that are installed and enabled, and COM ports.
+If you are logged on to your computer as Administrator or a member of the Administrators group then you create a direct connection, you are presented with a list of connection devices to choose from that includes all of the parallel ports for the computer, infrared ports that are installed and enabled, and COM ports.
 If you are logged on as a user who is not a member of the Administrators group, and create a direct connection, the list of devices includes the parallel ports for the computer, infrared ports that are installed and enabled, and only the COM ports that are configured with null modems.
 If you need to use a COM port for a direct connection, ask your system administrator to configure one of the COM ports on your computer with a null modem by using Phone and Modem Options in Control Panel.